>> ENROLL NOW FOR THE 5 MONTH BEGINNERS COURSE HAWAIIAN CHANTS AND HULA >>

 Placeholder Image

 Kumu Paʻa Kyrian van Vliet is the wife of Kumu Paʻa Nui Lawrence Kalainia Kamani Aki.
-She is from The Netherlands and lives on the island of Molokai since 2013.
+She is from The Netherlands and has lived on the island of Molokai since 2013.
 She teaches Papa Hula and Papa Oli with the appropriate Protocol to students from all backgrounds who want to (re)connect with their Ancestors.
-She is a student of ʻŌlelo Hawaiʻi and loves the moʻolelo (stories) of the Heroes and Heroines of Molokai.
+She is a student of ʻŌlelo Hawaiʻi (Hawaiian Language) and loves the moʻolelo (stories) of the Heroes and Heroines of Molokai.

 Halawa Valley, Molokai